prlosana/hyperrealitie/README.md

 ## 📄 Contents

-- Static Jekyll-powered site with layout templates
+- Static Jekyll site using the Alembic theme
-- Minimal HTML and CSS only (no JavaScript)
+- Clean Markdown content pages and structured navigation
 - Deployed on GitHub Pages with a custom domain

 ## 🌐 View Live Site